 Customising 'Object Settings'Editing Object Settings is completely optional, but by doing so, you can really tailor your page to suit your audience.
-By default, all the fields will have been pre-populated, but you can change these fields here if you wish.
+By default, all the settings will have been pre-populated, but you can change these here if you wish.

-This guide explains each field in more detail, and describes the changes you can make to personalise your page.
+This guide explains each setting in more detail, and describes the changes you can make to personalise your page.

 You'll see a picture of each available object on your template.
 The box at the top will tell you: